AjayAchugatla/Random-Password-Generator/README.md

 # Password Generator App

 ## Features
--Generates a random Password
+ - Generates a random Password
--Length can be Specified
+ - Length can be Specified
--Inclusion of numbers, special characters can be specified
+- Inclusion of numbers, special characters can be specified

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: